By Jay Sorgi

 Initially, the impetus to hold the faith drama inside had to do with giving people access to the play who otherwise might never have experienced it, due to mobility and other issues.

-“One thing that really warmed my heart is seeing a large contingency of our sisters who live here in Emmetsburg able to attend,” said Erica Delp, the shrine’s education programs coordinator.
+“One thing that really warmed my heart is seeing a large contingency of our sisters who live here in Emmitsburg able to attend,” said Erica Delp, the shrine’s education programs coordinator.
 “Just the joy on their face and being able to watch the performance, that was very rewarding.”

 “No matter where you sat in the Basilica, one side or the other, everybody got a good view,” added Heil about the religious community members’ experience. “(Sound) was amplified.
 We have a lot of people who have hearing aids…it’s kind of hard to hear outside, and this made it accessible for them.”